mkriaf/pagerduty-aws-workshop/content/02_cloudwatchintegration/page-3-setnotification.md

 ### Create a new SNS Subscription.

-On the same SNS Topic just created, scroll down to the bottom.
+On the __same SNS Topic just created__, scroll down to the bottom.
 The Subscriptions subtab should be selected.

 Click the orange button "Create subscription".